igoradamenko/node-gitlab-ci/README.md

 ## Why?

-In the past I used to write the commands from [Dockerfile](Dockerfile) in `.gitlab-ci.yml`, but it slowed down builds, and moving them from the separated image saved me 30-60 seconds on each build.
+In the past I used to write the commands from the [Dockerfile](Dockerfile) in `.gitlab-ci.yml`, but it slowed down builds, and moving them to the separated image saved me 30-60 seconds on each build.